-Irish Water, Ireland’s national water utility responsible for providing and developing water and wastewater services throughout Ireland recently upgraded the wastewater treatment plant in Clonakilty.
+Irish Water, Ireland’s national water utility responsible for providing and developing water and wastewater services throughout Ireland upgraded the wastewater treatment plant in Clonakilty.
 The project, completed in partnership with Cork County Council, primarily upgraded the Clonakilty Wastewater Treatment Plant as well as 13 other plants around the County, to the value of €7 million.

 The project also included an upgrade to the main pumping station at Long Quay, providing additional capacity for storm water storage that will significantly reduce the frequency of overflow to Clonakilty Bay at Croppy Park.